-The VILPE ECo 110 FLOW roof fan is controlled by an external controller.
+The VILPE ECo 110 FLOW roof fan is controlled by an external control panel.
 It is suitable for applications where separate alarm data is required.
 The rotational speed can also be controlled by the house automation system at a voltage of 0–10 V.

-The VILPE ECo 110 roof fan is controlled by an internal potentiometer regulator, so there is no need for a separate control.
+The VILPE ECo 110 roof fan is controlled by an internal potentiometer regulator, so there is no need for a separate control panel.

 It is important to remember that electrical installations may only be carried out by authorised companies.

-Can I connect the VILPE ECo 110 radon fan or eco-toilet fan with a controller installed inside the building?
+Can I connect the VILPE ECo 110 radon fan or eco-toilet fan to an external control panel installed inside the building?

-The ECo110 FLOW product can be controlled with an external control.
-The VILPE ECo motor controller can be used for regulation.
+The ECo110 FLOW can be controlled with an external control panel, and the VILPE ECo motor control panel can be used for regulation.

-Which controller can be used with VILPE E fans and with VILPE ECo fans?
+Which control panels can be used with VILPE E fans and VILPE ECo fans?

-For non-dwelling ventilation purposes, the VILPE ECo motor controller for both surface and flush mounting is a suitable choice.
-The range also includes a pressure controller to maintain the desired pressure difference in the duct or between different areas.
+For non-dwelling ventilation purposes, the VILPE ECo motor control panel for both surface and flush mounting is a suitable choice.
+The range also includes a pressure control panel to maintain the desired pressure difference in the duct or between different areas.

 A thyristor or step transformer regulators intended for AC fans can also be used with VILPE E fans.
-Make sure that the controller’s power range corresponds to the motor power.
-VILPE motor controller models are available for both surface and flush mounting.
+Make sure that the control panel’s power range corresponds to the fan’s motor power.
+VILPE motor control panel models are available for both surface and flush mounting.

 The roof fan can also be adjusted with a cooker hood.
 Check with the hood manufacturer for the correct type of roof fan.
-Learn about the VILPE roof fan controls here.
+Learn about VILPE roof fan control panels here.

 How and where are the low-current wires of the VILPE ECo roof fan attached?

-There are two cables in VILPE ECo fans.
-One cable is used to supply 230 V electricity to the roof fan, and the other provides a coupling for roof fan control.
-See the installation instructions for more information on couplings: Wiring diagrams for VILPE ECo roof fans (ECo 110 + ECo 190, ECo 220, ECo 250)
+There are two cables in every VILPE ECo fan: one is used to supply 230 V electricity to the roof fan, and the other provides a coupling for the roof fan’s control panel.
+Please see the installation instructions for more information on couplings: Wiring diagrams for VILPE ECo roof fans (ECo 110 + ECo 190, ECo 220, ECo 250)

 NOTE!
 Electrical installations may only be carried out by professional electricians.

-How is the VILPE ECo roof fan connected to the building technology system (SAS), and what information is obtained about the roof fan?
+How can the VILPE ECo roof fan be connected to a building’s technology system (SAS), and what information can then be obtained about the roof fan?

-The pulse data received from the VILPE ECo roof fan can also be connected to the building technology system, in which the case alarm limits can be integrated with system control.
-The pulse data is generated by an open collector.
-Max 47 V input voltage.
-These must be checked from the system supplier.
-There is one pulse per revolution from the roof fan.
-The alarm limit can be set at various values, such as 300 rpm.
+The pulse data received from the VILPE ECo roof fan can also be connected to the building’s technology system, in which case alarm limits can be integrated into this system.
+The pulse data is generated by an open collector, with a maximum input voltage of 47 V. This must be checked with the system supplier.
+There is one pulse per revolution of the roof fan, and the alarm limit can be set at various values (e.g. 300 rpm).